microsoft/Nonprofits/VolunteerManagement/Deployment/README.md

 - Every stage is **opt-in**; running the script with no stage switch does nothing.
 - The destructive stages support `-WhatIf` and `-Confirm` (the script declares `ConfirmImpact = 'High'`), so you can preview each PATCH / publish / delete.
-- Always take an environment backup before steps 3–5.
+- Always take an environment backup before running the destructive stages.

 ## Parameters